Integralist/go-fastly-cli/README.md

 ## TODO

+* Ability to delete individual files
 * Ability to 'dry run' a command (to see what files are affected, e.g. what files will be uploaded and where)
 * Ability to diff two remote services (not just local against a remote)
-* Ability to upload an individual file (not just pattern matched list of files)
+* Ability to upload individual files (not just pattern matched list of files)
 * Ability to display all available services (along with their ID)
+* Better diffing tool than linux `diff` command
+* Setup for homebrew install
 * Test Suite